Why Is There Mold on My Soil

 Rule out water, light, and soil conditions before changing your full routine.

-Organic debris
+Organic debris buildup

-Dead leaves or residue on topsoil.
+Dead leaves remain on soil surface.

 ⚡ Fastest next step: Check how long the top layer stays damp after watering and whether plants are crowded.